IrelDev/TelegramColorPicker/README.md

 ***
 **Warning**

-Sources downloaded directly from the master branch may be unstable, please use sources downloaded from [releases](https://github.com/IrelDev/TelegramColorPicker/releases) page.
+Sources downloaded directly from the master branch may be unstable, please download sources from [releases](https://github.com/IrelDev/TelegramColorPicker/releases) page.
 ***

 ## Usage